University of Pristina (1969–1999): Foundation

-The first higher education institutions in Kosovo were founded during 1958-69 and they functioned independently or as part of the University of Belgrade.
+The first higher education institutions in Kosovo were founded during 1958-69 (Higher Pedagogical School of Prishtina, Faculty of Philosophy, etc.) and they functioned independently or as part of the University of Belgrade.
 As the League of Communists of Kosovo requested more self-governance for the region, extensive protests occurred in Kosovo during November 1968.
 As a result, the University of Pristina was established in 1969-70.
 The university's first faculties were those of engineering, medicine, law and philosophy, while the languages of instruction were Albanian and Serbo-Croat.
 Because the organizational status of the institution was language-based it is often regarded as two separate universities.

 Albanian leaders of Kosovo welcomed the university's foundation, but expressed the view that the university was a milestone towards political equality within the federation and not a final goal.
 Follow an invitation, a delegation of the university visited the University of Tirana in the People's Socialist Republic of Albania in period between 19 and 29 October 1970 where they signed cooperation and exchange agreement.
 While the opening of the university was supported by Josip Broz Tito, according to a Kosovo Communist leader at the time, the university had faced strong political opposition from the Serbian Communists, who regarded it "as a harbinger of autonomy for Kosovo."
 As early as 1971, there were Serb and Montenegrin protests against the opening of the university.